List of creepypastas: Catastrophe Crow!

 Catastrophe Crow!, also known as Crow 64, is a creepypasta revolving around a fictional 3D platform game for the Nintendo 64 developed in Germany that was never released, whose developer, Manfred Lorenz, supposedly disappeared at sea.
 The story of the video game was first released when a video produced by YouTuber Adam Butcher was released, titled "What Happened to Crow 64?".

-GAMEBOY ADVANCE SP BLUE EDITION CREEPYPASTA

-GAMEBOY ADVANCE SP BLUE EDITION CREEPYPASTA, is a parody of video game creepypastas written and narrated by YouTuber Chris "Oney" O'Neill.
-O'Neill uses recurring tropes from the creepypasta genre with the addition of redundant and absurdist details, including verbal descriptions of elements used in visual media such as thought bubbles and Gaussian blurs.
-The original story was posted on O'Neil's YouTube gaming channel OneyPlays in November 2017, with a song adaptation of the creepypasta made by the fellow YouTube channel The Living Tombstone uploaded December 2017.

-The story is a man's retelling of an experience "53 years ago, back when [he] was a fully grown little boy" wherein a car "clobbered" him through a window and into the bedroom of a little boy playing with a GameBoy Advance SP.
-The protagonist steals the GameBoy for himself and plays on it Super Mario and the Legend of the Stolen GameBoy Advance SP Blue Edition until the Mario in the game curses the protagonist for stealing him.
-Hoping to lift Mario's curse, the protagonist returns to the boy's bedroom to and give back the GameBoy, only to find the boy's family there lowering the coffin of the boy (who had died over the loss of his GameBoy) into a grave.
-After falling into the grave and returning the GameBody to the dead child, Mario lifts the curse and returns the protagonist home unharmed.
-Having learned his lesson about stealing, the protagonist declares everything would be alright even though "the child remained permanently dead".

 Herobrine

-Originally posted by an anonymous user on 4chan, Herobrine is a supernatural being or ghost that haunts single-player worlds of the sandbox video game Minecraft.
-The character is supposed to look like Steve, one of the default character skins available for new players of Minecraft, except for a pair of glowing white eyes which lack pupils.
-Theories which explain the Herobrine's supposed origins range from his purported identity as the supposedly deceased brother of Minecraft creator Markus Persson, to an "unlucky miner" who haunt living players out of a desire for vengeance.
+Originally posted by an anonymous user on 4chan, Herobrine is a supernatural being or ghost that haunts single-player worlds in the sandbox video game Minecraft.
+The character is supposed to look like Steve, one of the default character skins available for new players of Minecraft, except for a pair of glowing white, blank eyes.
+Theories which explain the Herobrine's supposed origins range from his purported identity as the supposedly deceased brother of Minecraft creator Markus Persson, to an "unlucky miner" who haunts living players out of a desire for vengeance.

+Killswitch

+Killswitch is a creepypasta revolving around a 1989 fictional 2D horror game of the same name by Karvina Corporation that had only 5,000 copies and revolved around the main characters Porto and Ghast, and the game deletes itself after the player dies in the game.